Nikhil Raut

 Nikhil Raut (born 11 December 1986) is an Indian actor known for his work in Marathi television as a theater actor and in Marathi cinema.

-predominantly working in film and television industry since last 19 years.
+Raut predominantly working in film and television industry since last 19 years.

 Early life and background

 Nikhil Raut is from Pune and but staying at Mumbai.
 He is married to Mayuri Raut since 22 April 2014.
 Nikhil Raut is studied in Modern High School, Pune.
 Later, he attended Modern College, Pune.